top of page

 Japan | The land without Muslims?

-In the early 1900s the real Muslim community started to exist when hundreds of Tatar Muslim refugees came to Japan from Russia and Central Asia during the wake of the Bolshevik Revolution during World War I.
+In the early 1900s the real Muslim community started to exist when hundreds of Tatar Muslim refugees came to Japan from Russia and Central Asia in the wake of the Bolshevik Revolution during World War I.

 The Tatars are a Turkic people living in Asia and Europe.
 The migration of this group helped many Japanese to understand and convert to Islam and build their communities across the country.

-In 1958, the first direct translation of the Quran from Arabic to Japanese was completed by Toshihiko Izutsu who was professor emeritus at Keio University.
+In 1958, the first direct translation of the Quran from Arabic to Japanese was completed by Toshihiko Izutsu, who was professor emeritus at Keio University.
 This was important for Japanese people to understand Islam.

 Kobe Mosque